statikfintechllc/Mobile-Mirror/README.md

 # 🖥️ Desktop Launcher

-After install:
+After install, you can:

-- Look for **Mobile Developer** in your Linux App Launcher
+- Look for **Mobile Developer v1.0.1** in your Linux App Launcher
 - Use the GUI panel for:
   - ✅ Start
   - ✅ Stop
-  - ✅ Logs
+  - ✅ Stop

 > No terminal required.
+If you don't like running commands.

 ---